Optimal frequency-domain analysis for spacecraft time series: Introducing the missing-data multitaper power spectrum estimator: Multitaper extensions: Missing data, confidence intervals, and the F-test

 \subsection{F-test for harmonic components}

+Adjacent to the topic of power spectral estimation, but separate from it, is harmonic analysis, at which the multitaper technique also excels. {Harmonic analysis, which is the detection of oscillations, is the typical astronomical application of periodograms.
+For example, radial velocity exoplanet hunters will begin often begin an analysis with a generalized Lomb-Scargle periodogram, then fit a time-domain model (for example, a Keplerian for a planet or a Gaussian process for rotation) using the period associated with the highest periodogram peak to initialize the fit.
+The F-test is the harmonic analysis tool associated with the multitaper technique.} We refer the reader interested in technical details to the original source paper \citep{thomson1982spectrum} and give a basic presentation here, with the relevant extensions for time series with missing data. {For an accessible textbook overview of the F-test, see \citet[Chapter 5]{mudelsee14}.}

-Observers need a way to determine which signals in the power spectrum estimate warrant further investigation.
-With the Lomb-Scargle periodogram, the usual procedure is to assume the noise is white and use either bootstrapping \citep{cumming04} or extreme-value theory \citep{baluev08} to calculate false alarm levels (FALs) that are constant as a function of frequency.
-But white FALs fail when the noise is red, i.e., the continuum of $\hat{S}_{xx}(f)$ underlying any oscillations has more power at low frequencies than high frequencies.
-Turbulence produces red noise, as does signal persistence in a bolometer.
-It would be useful to be able to judge the significance of a power spectrum peak relative to the continuum around it, rather than the noise distribution across all frequencies.
-In addition, a false alarm probability estimate that is robust against large dynamic ranges in $\hat{S}_{xx}(f)$ would reduce the need to iteratively subtract sinusoids or Keplerian models from the time series and examine periodograms of the residuals \citep[e.g.][]{reinhold13, bourrier18}, a practice that can be error-prone given uncertainties on the correct sinusoid frequencies.
+With the Lomb-Scargle periodogram, the usual procedure is to assume the noise is white and use either bootstrapping \citep{cumming04} or extreme-value theory \citep{baluev08} to calculate false alarm probabilities (FAPs) that are constant as a function of frequency.
+However, both turbulence and signal persistence in a bolometer produce red noise, such that the continuum of $\hat{S}_{xx}(f)$ underlying any oscillations has more power at low frequencies than high frequencies.
+Although \cite{delisle2020} provide a generalization of the Lomb-Scargle periodogram for noise with arbitrary covariance structure, their method requires the user to estimate a correlation time in order to approximate the covariance matrix.
+Given that the true correlation time is always unknown, \citet{delisle2020} recommend (1) examining multiple periodograms computed using different correlation times and (2) using a likelihood maximization to calculate a more realistic covariance matrix.
+It would be useful to be able to judge the significance of a power spectrum peak without needing to make any assumptions about the noise. {In addition, a FAP estimate that is robust against large dynamic ranges in $\hat{S}_{xx}(f)$ would reduce the need to iteratively subtract sinusoids or Keplerian models from the time series and examine periodograms of the residuals \citep[e.g.][]{reinhold13, bourrier18}, a practice that can be error-prone given uncertainties on the correct sinusoid frequencies. }

 \citet{thomson1982spectrum} gives an effective test for the presence of oscillatory components (i.e.\ purely sinusoidal signals) in a multitaper power spectrum.
-Thomson's F-test generalizes wonderfully to the missing-data case \citep{chave2019multitaper}.
+Thomson's F-test generalizes easily to the missing-data case \citep{chave2019multitaper}.
 The test statistic is

 where $\tilde{x}^{(k)}(f)$, the eigencoefficients, are given by the complex-valued Fourier transform of the tapered time series

 and $\tilde{w}^{k}(0)$ is the Fourier transform of taper $k$, evaluated at zero frequency: